FAIRmat-NFDI/AreaA-data_modeling_and_schemas/CPFS_Labfolder/cpfs_labfolder_general/README.md

 Nestings of \<field_name_in_LabFolder> are possible and neccessary to map nested data element structures.
 Also, table elements are always nested with '<table_title>' and '<column_header>'.

+The mapping file can also be provided in the yaml format of the same structure, see the example for details.

 ### The import process

 To import in NOMAD, just create a new upload, choose 'Create from schema', and select the 'General Labfolder Project Import'.
 In the following page, enter all necessary information as given above together with the mapping file.
 After saving, new archive files (depending on the mapping file) are created within the upload folder.